yunzhiclub/ng/projects/mock-http-client/README.md

 ## Build

 Run `ng build mock-http-client` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Before Publish
+You should test the project before publish。
+After building your library with `ng build mock-http-client --prod`, go to the dist folder `cd dist/mock-http-client` and run `npm link` for test。

+Then go to test project add `@yunzhi/mock-http-client@version` to package.json，and run `npm link @yunzhi/mock-http-client`。

 ## Publishing